hashicorp/waypoint/.github/CONTRIBUTING.md

 then it dramatically lowers the chances it'll get fixed.
 If we can't reproduce an issue long enough, we are usually forced to close the issue.

+* As part of the test case, please include any Waypoint configurations (`waypoint.hcl`), build configs such as Dockerfiles, etc. Log output with log level set with verbose flags (at least `-vv`) is helpful too.

 * Aim to respond promptly to any questions made by the Waypoint team on your issue.
 Stale issues will be closed.